iPlumb3r/EntangledBootstrap/4_Functionalities/ReadMe.md

 UF-04 : Change the #Class of an already "typed" #Individual -
 Be able to associate an already "typed" #Individual to another #Class (instead of the 1st one)
-This association allow the user to define characteristics (properties and/or relations) specified at #Class level for the new #Class
+This association allow the user to define characteristics (#Properties and/or #Relations) specified at #Class level for the new #Class
 Properties and/or relations not anymore compliants in the context of the news #Class are displayed in red or in another specific tab in order to be deleted (batch deletion feature appreciated)

 UF-05 : Associate a new #Class to an already "typed" #Individual (multi-typing)